randalltr/ai-red-teaming-playbook/01-intro-to-ai-red-teaming.md

 # Chapter 01: Introduction to AI Red Teaming

+> ⚠️ **Disclaimer:** This chapter is part of the AI Red Teaming Playbook and is intended for research and education only.
+Unauthorized testing is strictly prohibited.
+[Read full disclaimer →](DISCLAIMER.md)

 ## 🤖 What is AI Red Teaming?

 **AI Red Teaming** is the offensive security practice of systematically probing AI systems—especially large language models (LLMs)—for vulnerabilities, unsafe behaviors, and policy violations.